scholarslab/praxis/tutorials/bash/index.md

 files and folders that are accessible at this location on the system path?
 As a once student of literature, I like to frame these things in terms of core existential questions that irritate into art.
 Where am I?
-What are the things that exist in my world?
-To see, type <code>ls</code>, which stands for "list".
+What is the deep structure of my context?
+What are the things that exist in my world?\* To see, type <code>ls</code>, which stands for "list".
 This just outputs the contents of the current directory.
 Simple and highly useful.

-## cd
+## <code>cd</code>

 Ok, now we can see where we are and what stuff exists in the current directory.
-You'll almost never be in a situation where all your work is in a single directory though (or the one you start in...), so a really important piece of the puzzle is the "cd" command, which stands for "change directory".
+You'll almost never be in a situation where all your work is in a single directory, though (or the one you start in...), so a really important piece of the puzzle is the <code>cd</code> command, which stands for "change directory".
 This does what you'd expect.
 Think of it as using Windows Explorer or Mac Finder to move around to different folders on your computer.
 Say we want to change into one of the directories that exists inside of the user directory.
-You can do that by typing "cd", space, and then the name of the directory.
-As you start typing the name, hit the tab button after a few keystrokes, and bash will try to autocomplete this name.
+You can do that by typing
+<code>cd</code>, space, and then the name of the directory.
+As you start
+typing the name, hit the tab button after a few keystrokes, and bash will try to autocomplete the name.
 As you get faster with the commands, this becomes a useful way to speed things up.
-If you're on a standard Mac setup, go ahead and change into the "Desktop" directory with "cd Desktop".
+If you're on a standard Mac setup, go ahead and change into the "Desktop" directory with <code>cd Desktop</code>.

-Now, type the "ls" command again to see the contents of the new directory.
-If the "cd" command worked, you should see different stuff now.
+Now, type the <code>ls</code> command again to see the contents of the new directory.
+If the <code>cd</code> command worked, you should see different stuff now.
 You should be able to recognize the contents of the Desktop folder;
 it should be the stuff that appears as files and directories on the visual desktop.
 Now, let's go back to the user directory.
-To up "upwards" on the filepath, type "cd ..".
+To up "upwards" on the filepath, type <code>cd ..</code>.
 The double period ".." stands for going up a single directory level.
-So, if you wanted to go up two levels, you'd type "cd ../..".
-Three, "cd ../../..".
+So, if you wanted to go up two levels, you'd type <code>cd ../..</code>.
+Three, <code>cd ../../..</code>.
 Etc.

-So, after typing "cd ..", you should be back in your users directory.
+So, after typing <code>cd ..</code>, you should be back in your users directory.

-## mkdir
+## <code>mkdir</code>

 Say you want to create a new directory ("folder" in Windows parlance).
-I put all of my work in a custom folder in my User directory called "Projects."
-Let's go ahead and create that folder by typing "mkdir Projects." "mkdir" stands for "make directory".
+I put all of my work in a custom folder in my home Users directory called "Projects."
+Let's go ahead and create that folder by typing <code>mkdir Projects</code>. "mkdir" stands for "make directory".
 It just creates a new folder with nothing inside of it.

-Once you type "mkdir Projects", type "ls" again to confirm that the folder was created.
-Then change into the new folder with "cd Projects."
+Once you type <code>mkdir Projects</code>, type <code>ls</code> again to confirm that the folder was created.
+Then change into the new folder with <code>cd Projects</code>.
-Once you're in the new folder, go ahead and create another subdirectory inside of projects called whatever you want - say, "mkdir testdir".
-Then, change into the new testdir directory with "cd testdir".
+Once you're in the new folder, go ahead and create another subdirectory inside of projects called whatever you want - say, <code>mkdir testdir</code>.
+Then, change into the new testdir directory with <code>cd testdir</code>.

-## touch
+## <code>touch</code>

-"mkdir" creates directories, but directories are just buckets for actual data, which is contained in files.
-To create a new file in the current directory, use the "touch" command.
+<code>mkdir</code> creates directories, but directories are just buckets for actual
+data, which is contained in files.
+To create a new file in the current directory, use the <code>touch</code> command.
 I'm not sure why it's called touch.
-Type "touch textfile.txt".
+Type <code>touch textfile.txt</code>.
 This will create a blank text file called textfile.txt.
-I often tend to type "ls" after any of these commands just to make sure that I typed the previous command correctly and that the new file exists.
+I often tend to type <code>ls</code> after any of these commands just to make sure that I typed the previous command correctly and that the new file exists.

-Now, create three more textfiles like this - "touch {textfile2.txt,textfile3.txt,textfile4.txt}".
+Now, create three more textfiles like this - <code>touch {textfile2.txt,textfile3.txt,textfile4.txt}</code>.
 You can add as many new files as you want to the comma-delimited list to create a bunch of files with one command.
 Now, there should be 4 blank text files in the directory "testdir", which sits inside of the "Projects" directory.